galvsoliveira/python-pdm-production-level-repository-template/README.md

 - **Structured Repository**: An organized project structure to keep your code, scripts, and configurations neatly arranged.

-- **Effortless Dependency Management**: Integration with Poetry, a modern Python packaging and dependency management tool, ensuring a seamless experience when adding, removing, or updating project dependencies.
+- **Effortless Dependency Management**: Integration with pdm, a modern Python packaging and dependency management tool, ensuring a seamless experience when adding, removing, or updating project dependencies.

 - **WSL2 Compatibility**: Tailored instructions for Windows users leveraging the Windows Subsystem for Linux 2 (WSL2) to bridge the gap between Windows and Ubuntu-based development environments.